We Can Enjoy Sex Despite Having Multiple Sclerosis

 What causes sexual dysfunction in MS?

-Dysfunction can happen in different ways, to varying degrees, and for reasons directly and indirectly related to MS. Nerve damage in the spinal cord can be one culprit.
-But for a significant number of us, fatigue and depression will keep us from melting into a partner’s loving caress and throwing off the covers in feverish arousal.
+Dysfunction can happen in different ways, to varying degrees, and for reasons directly and indirectly related to MS. Nerve damage can be one culprit.
+For many of us, fatigue and depression may keep us from melting into a partner’s loving caress and throwing off the covers in feverish arousal.
 No matter the cause, whether we lack drive or can no longer climax, we have an opportunity to explore new techniques.
 Necessity, as they say, is the mother of invention.
 More on that later.
-Let’s talk about symptoms.
+Let’s talk about symptoms.1

 Overcoming numbness and pain